Annamorphismus/rust-cpp-robustness/README.md

         cargo run --bin [binary]

-# Bufferoverflow
+# Bufferoverflow Rust

+1. Compile Rust file /rust/bufferoverflow/

+        Cargo build

+2. Start Client

+        Cargo run

+3. Start a second bash

+        docker exec -it buffer_overflow /bin/bash

+4. Set the adress of print_abracadabra in client.cpp
-1. Compile C++ file in Rust folder: g++ -fno-stack-protector -z execstack -O0 -g -o client client.cpp
+5. Compile C++ file /rust/bufferoverflow/src/client.cpp:

+          g++ -fno-stack-protector -z execstack -O0 -g -o client client.cpp

-2. The offset size must be entered here as a transfer parameter.
+6. The offset size must be entered here as a transfer parameter.
 In Docker, the value is:
            - for the C++ version: “56”
            - for the Rust version: “88”

-Please note that the address of the abracadabra function may need to be adjusted.